jackvwh/REapp/README.md

      ```
    - The server will be available at `http://localhost:3001`.

-   #### Please insert test data into the database with this GET request:
+   #### Please before testing the application insert test data into the database with this GET request:

    ```
    http://localhost:3001/testdata